-From super high-profile brands to cottage industries, natural beauty brands have really made their mark in the beauty and skin care space.
-Given that skin absorbs what goes on it, it’s crucial to know the best natural skin care out there.
-For that reason, in this article, we’re rounding up the best natural skin care brands!
+From high-profile brands to cottage industries, clean beauty brands have really made their mark in the beauty and skincare space.
+Given that skin absorbs what goes on it, it’s crucial to know the best clean skin care out there.
+For that reason, in this article, we’re rounding up five of the best toxin-free skincare brands.

 IN A NUTSHELL

-Main Takeaways: With all the incredible, natural skin care brands out there now, we can all stop slathering on those chemical-laden skin care products!
-Whether you shop for your skin care at the drugstore or the department store, you can easily create an affordable, all-natural skin care regime!
+Main Takeaways: With all the incredible clean skin care brands out there now, we can all stop slathering on those chemical-laden skin care products.
+Whether you shop for your skin care at the drugstore or the department store, you can easily create a clean and effective skin care regimen.

-Good to Know: Many natural skin care brands like Fleur & Bee, use no parabens, sulfates, phthalates, silicones, GMOs, artificial fragrances, gluten, dyes or any other irritants.
+Good to Know: Clean skincare brands like Fleur & Bee are free from parabens, sulfates, phthalates, silicones, GMOs, artificial fragrances, gluten, dyes or any other irritants.

 1. Fleur & Bee